dotnet/runtime/docs/project/api-review-process.md

 ## Steps

 1. **Requester files an issue**.
 The issue description should contain a speclet that represents a sketch of the new APIs, including samples on how the APIs are being used.
 The goal isn't to get a complete API list, but a good handle on how the new APIs would roughly look like and in what scenarios they are being used.
-Here is [a good example](https://github.com/dotnet/corefx/issues/271).
+Here is [a good example](https://github.com/dotnet/corefx/issues/271), you can also use [the template](https://github.com/dotnet/runtime/issues/new?assignees=&labels=api-suggestion&template=02_api_proposal.md&title=).

 2. **We assign an owner**.
 We'll assign a dedicated owner from our side that sponsors the issue.
 This is usually [the area owner](issue-guide.md#areas) for which the API proposal or design change request was filed for.